tvandort/curse-of-strahd-notes/People/Vladimir Horngaard.md

 Resistant or immune to necrotic damage.

-Vladimir was a knight in the Silver Dragon's court.
+Vladimir was a knight in the [[Argynvast]]'s court.

-[[Strahd]] killed him when [[Strahd]] was still a vampire.
+[[Strahd]] killed [[Vladimir Horngaard]] when [[Strahd]] was still a general.
+Mentioned that Strahd killed the knight he loved.
 Does not want us to kill [[Strahd]] because he believes that [[Strahd]] being alive means that [[Strahd]] will continue to eternally suffer.
 Attacked us when provoked by Shivers.

 Is able to summon something like #revanants.

-We killed his current form but he promises to come back to kill us each individually.
+We killed his current form but he promises to come back to kill us each individually by taking over other corpses.